George W. Bush turns 71: Fun facts about the 43rd president

 He's the only president with an MBA

-Bush was an undergrad student at Yale University and graduates in 1968.
+Bush was an undergrad student at Yale University and graduated in 1968.
 He later attended Harvard Business School and graduated from there in 1975.

 GEORGE H.W.
 BUSH GETS SPECIAL VISITOR AT HOSPITAL